Bitronit/api-docs/source/index.html.md

 - For `GET` endpoints, parameters must be sent as a query string.
 - For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a query string or in the request body.
 - Parameters may be sent in any order.
-- You must send symbol parameter in `BTCTRY` format.

 ## Limits